NickolasB98/azure-synapse-nyc-taxi-de-project/README.md

 #### Solution Architecture
 ![Synapse Link](https://github.com/okaforoa/nyc-taxi-azure-data-engineering-project/blob/main/images/Synapse%20Link%20Solution%20Arch.png)

-4.  ### Data Visualization and Analysis:
+### 4. Data Visualization and Analysis:

 This project demonstrates the strategic use of different cloud environments based on specific needs within the data engineering cycle.
-The final, processed data (gold data) from Synapse was imported into an S3 bucket within the AWS Cloud in a partitioned format for querying and visualization in the final reports.
+The final, processed data (gold data) from Synapse was imported into an S3 bucket within the AWS Cloud in a partitioned parquet format for querying and visualization in the final reports.

 **AWS Glue:** Used to crawl the partitioned data and automatically identify the schema, considering the partitioned columns (Month and Year).